Coronavirus, economic crisis compound Pakistan's malnutrition scourge | DW | 30.11.2020

 Prime Minister Imran Khan vowed to deal with the issue of malnutrition after he came to power in August 2018.
 As opposition leader, Khan was very critical of the previous administrations' inability to tackle the problem.
 But experts say his government hasn't done much to improve the situation in the past two years.

-Even members of the ruling Pakistan Tehreek-e-Insaf (PTI) party admit that the government could have done better when it came to addressing rising levels of malnutrition and stunted growth among children in the country.
+Even members of the ruling Pakistan Tehreek-e-Insaf (PTI) party admit that the government could have done better when it came to addressing rising levels of malnutrition and stunted growth in children.

 "It seems the government is not paying attention to this important issue.
 If we do not take immediate measures to tackle it, around 50% of the country's children might suffer from stunted growth and a large population of the country will be malnourished," Ishaq Khakwani, a PTI official, told DW.